prjwl16/covid/README.md

 You must install node and Node package manager (npm)

 For Database you will need either MongoDB web (atlas) or mongodb installed on your machine.
-After this you will need to connect you database to your web application ( Watch Youtube video or search on google -- How to connect mongoDB to nodeJS)
+After this you will need to connect you database to your web application (import users.json file in your mongoDB)
-You will need to paste your connection string into .env file.
+( Watch Youtube video or search on google -- How to connect mongoDB to nodeJS) You will need to paste your connection string into .env file.

 steps--->